triton-inference-server/server/docs/rate_limiter.md

 C: [R1: 1, R3: 7, R4: 2]
 ```

-By default, the server will select following available resource
+By default, based on those model instance requirements, the server
-counts in the system:
+will create the following resources with the indicated copies:

 ```
 R1: 4